 Step 1: Register to take the 11v11 License within the Cal South system by clicking here

-Step 2: Make sure you have created your DCC account and have taken the Introduction to Grassroots Coaching Module
+Step 2: Make sure you have created your LC account and have taken the Introduction to Grassroots Coaching Module

-Step 3: Register within the DCC to take the online 11v11 license.
+Step 3: Register within the LC to take the online 11v11 license.